Skip to Content

 Do Train Your Pig to Learn Sit & Come

-Bentley picked up things within days.
-It is true by just watching him how smart he is.
-It took about a week for him to learn to sit all the way down, but with persistence he got it.
 It is so important to train your pig to sit because you want him to know he has to work for food.
 You do not want your pig to get spoiled pig syndrome, this can be very dangerous to the whole family.

 It is important to have each family member ask your pig to sit as well.
-This goes along with avoiding spoil pig syndrome and others have reported they would charge any family member that wasn’t the “leader”.
+This goes along with avoiding spoil pig syndrome and others have reported they would charge any family member who wasn’t the “leader”.
 I certainly want to be known as the leader but having small kids I do not want them to be charged at.

 So each family member works with Bently on a daily basis.